-Painting: this is capital gain property, as a sale of the painting would result in a long-term capital gain for Gray.
+Painting: this is capital gain property, as a sale of the painting would result in a longterm capital gain for Gray.
+The painting is tangible personal property and its use is related to the charitable organization's exempt function.
 Thus, the amount of the contribution is the painting's fair market value, or \$250,000.

 b.
-Gray's current year charitable deduction is limited to \$180,000 [10% × \$1.8 million (taxable income before charitable deduction)], and the excess charitable contribution of \$90,000 (\$270,000 - \$180,000) is carried forward to the five succeeding tax years.
+Gray's current year charitable deduction is limited to $180,000 [10\% \times 1.8 \text{ million} (taxable income before charitable deduction)], and the excess charitable contribution of <math>90,000 (270,000 - 180,000)$ is carried forward to the five succeeding tax years.